Common Behaviors of Those with Same Gender Attraction

 Behaviors and Characteristics

-We all have some not-so-positive behaviors that we are working on.
-Many of the ones mentioned here are common to those who have experienced other types of trauma-based experiences.
+On the other side of it, we all have some not-so-positive behaviors that we are working on.
+Many of the ones mentioned here are common to those who experience sga.
+They are based on trauma of some sort from the past.
+They are also quite likely to be common in others who have experienced other types of trauma-based experiences.

 - Easily offended, Overly sensitive to perceived rejection or criticism